 Identification Relationship Business Purpose of Arrangement Commitments Shareholders Shareholder Advances from shareholders in support for the Company's hospital building construction requirements.
-Acknowledgement Receipt Phil Pharmawealth, Inc. Other related party Loans from other related party as support for the construction of Company's hospital building and pay-off advances used as bridge financing to construction.
+Acknowledgement Receipt Phil Pharmawealth, Inc. Other related party Loans from other related party as support for the construction of Company's hospital building and pay- off advances used as bridge financing to construction.
+Loan agreement APMC - Bacolod Other related party Loans from other related party as support for the construction of Company's hospital building.
 Loan agreement Shareholder Shareholder The shareholder leased a temporary office space to the Company.
-Lease contract (Note 12)
+Lease contract (Note 13)

-Compensation of Key Management Personnel The summary of compensation of key management personnel of the Company are as follows:
+Compensation of Key Management Personnel

+The summary of compensation of key management personnel of the Company are as follows: